sefunmi4/of-matter-and-mana/README.md

 - **game-engine/** – Core physics and time navigation utilities.
 - **spellbooks/** – Chapters of spells and narrative content.
 - **docs/** – Research notes and glossary entries.
+- **symbol-cast-algorithms/** – Generalized data structures and algorithms for the Symbol Cast runtime in EtherOS.
+Inputs are visualized as 3D objects and complexity is expressed as `O(n) = S(n) + cT(n)` where time is treated as a spatial dimension.

 The `quantum mechanics` folder contains the ongoing paper *Ripples in Spacetime and Quantum Branches*, which explores a polar coordinate approach to quantum wavefunctions.
 Source files are under `quantum mechanics/paper`.